-Our Board maintains a clawback policy that allows it to require recoupment of all incentive compensation, including short-term cash incentives and long-term equity incentives, from an executive officer in the event of an accounting restatement resulting from material noncompliance with financial reporting requirements under the federal securities laws or in the event that negligent or unethical conduct damages our reputation.
+Our Board maintains a clawback policy that complies with Section 10D of the Exchange Act and the rules promulgated thereunder.
+The clawback policy allows the Board to require recoupment of certain executive compensation that qualifies as incentive-based compensation under Section 10D of the Exchange Act, including short-term cash incentives and long-term equity incentives, from an executive officer in the event of an accounting restatement resulting from material noncompliance with financial reporting requirements under the federal securities laws.
 The policy applies to financial statements filed in a rolling three-year look-back period.
-This clawback policy is in addition to any policies or recovery rights that are required under applicable laws, including the Sarbanes-Oxley Act and the Dodd-Frank Act.
-Our Board plans to amend the clawback policy once NASDAQ adopts listing standards requiring listed issuers to adopt and comply with clawback policies and to provide disclosure about their policies, consistent with a final SEC rule adopted in November 2022 to implement Section 954 of the Dodd-Frank Act.
+The clawback policy is in addition to any policies or recovery rights that are required under applicable laws, including the Sarbanes-Oxley Act.